 Introduction

-Drupal 7, launched over a decade ago, is reportedly used by 52.2% of all websites using Drupal.
-But irrespective of this substantial user base, Drupal 7 will reach its End Of Life (EOL) on 5 January 2025, which means it will no longer get security updates or bug fixes.
+Drupal 7, launched over a decade ago, remains a cornerstone for 42.2% of websites using Drupal.
+However, with its End Of Life (EOL) scheduled for January 5, 2025, the platform will cease receiving essential security updates and bug fixes.

-- Stay on Drupal 7 using a long-term support provider
+- Stay on Drupal 7 with Long-Term Support (LTS):

 Option 1: Staying On Drupal 7